Henry Heth: Early life and education

 Heth was wounded at West Point in 1846 with a bayonet stab to his leg.
 He graduated from the United States Military Academy at the bottom of his class in 1847 (like his cousin George the year before).
 He was commissioned a brevet second lieutenant and assigned to the 1st Infantry Regiment.
 His antebellum career was served primarily in western posts, some as a quartermaster.
 He was serving as a first lieutenant in the 6th Infantry when John C. Symmes III refused a captaincy in the new 10th Infantry on March 3, 1855, and Heth was appointed in his place.
-He played a prominent role in the 1855 Battle of Ash Hollow, leading a company of mounted infantry against the Lakota.
+He played a prominent role in the 1855 Battle of Ash Hollow (also known as the Harney Massacre due to the large number of Lakota women and children killed), leading a company of mounted infantry against the Lakota.
 In 1858, he created the first marksmanship manual for the Army.

 Heth served at Camp Floyd during the Utah War.
 Camp Floyd had the largest concentration of US Troops at any post prior to the Civil War.
 While stationed in the desolate Utah Territory, he and others petitioned the Freemason's Grand Lodge of Missouri to establish a Masonic Lodge in the Utah Territory.
 It was granted on March 6, 1859, for Rocky Mountain #205 under dispensation from Missouri; Heth served as the last Senior Warden of the first Masonic Lodge in Utah, after which the Army was called away from Utah Territory to fight the American Civil War.